 In this section, we discuss the threats to the validity of our empirical study, ensuring a comprehensive understanding of potential limitations.

-\subsection{Internal Validity}
+\subsubsection{Internal Validity}

-\textbf{Expertise in constructing the challenge taxonomy:} One internal threat is related to the expertise involved in constructing the challenge taxonomy.
-To mitigate this, individuals involved in the taxonomy construction are required to have relevant experience in LLM development and a foundational understanding of large language models.
-This ensures that the taxonomy accurately reflects the challenges faced by developers.
+\textbf{Expertise in constructing the challenge taxonomy:} The threat is that insufficient expertise among annotators constructing the taxonomy could lead to an inaccurate reflection of the challenges developers face.
+To alleviate this threat, we require that those involved in the taxonomy development have relevant experience in LLM development and a foundational understanding of large language models.
+This ensures the taxonomy’s reliability and relevance.

-\textbf{Determining question difficulty levels:} Another internal threat is the method used to determine the difficulty level of questions posed on the OpenAI forum.
-Our analysis shows that only 7.0\% of the sampled posts had one reply marked as a ``Solution", Hence, the difficulty level is primarily determined by the number of replies each question receives rather than relying on accepted answers.

-\textbf{Manual labeling of topics:} We manually label the topics, which can introduce bias.
-To minimize this threat, two different authors independently label the topics, and a third author, a domain expert, validates these labels.
-Any conflicts are resolved through discussions among the authors, thereby reducing labeling bias to an acceptable minimum.
+\textbf{Manual labeling of topics:} The threat is that manual labeling of topics could introduce subjective bias.
+To alleviate this threat, we employ a two-step labeling process: two independent annotators initially label the questions, and a third annotator, a domain expert, reviews these labels.
+Discrepancies are resolved through discussions among the annotators, thus reducing labeling bias to an acceptable level.

-\textbf{Selection of forum posts:} Our study selectively focuses on posts within specific categories like API, Prompting, ChatGPT, and GPT builders, excluding others such as Community, Announcements, Documentation, and Forum feedback.
-This selection is based on the observation that excluded categories rarely discuss challenges related to LLM development.

-\subsection{External Validity}
+\subsubsection{External Validity}